 by visiting the learning link above.
 For a more detailed and

-structured free course
+a more structured free online course

-idea how things are done in the CAD world.
+modules giving a good idea how things are done in the CAD world.

 There are many different CAD programs on the